 Below is the list of the best match soccer balls.
-These balls are used in official soccer matches therefore they are the most expensive soccer balls and made with really high quality and precision in mind.
+These balls are used in official soccer matches therefore they are the most expensive soccer balls and are made with really high quality and precision in mind.

 One of the most important features of this soccer ball is its Visual Response Color (VRC).
-Its bright colors and designs will enable you to keep track of the ball, see it rotate, and bend against any background even when in the air.
+Its bright colors and designs will enable you to keep track of the ball, and see it rotate, and bend against any background even when in the air.

 Another positive feature of this ball is the valve position marker (VPM).
 This will tell you where to kick the ball although it is only beneficial during free kicks, corners, and penalties.